iComMa: Inverting 3D Gaussian Splatting for Camera Pose Estimation via Comparing and Matching: Introduction

 Represented by Neural Radiance Fields (NeRF)\cite{wang2021nerf}, the application of differentiable rendering methods to articulate three-dimensional scenes has evinced substantial efficacy.
 The concept of target pose estimation grounded in this paradigm has garnered noteworthy scholarly attention\cite{yen2021inerf,li2023nerf,lin2021barf}.
 These methods utilize neural radiance fields to articulate spatial information in three dimensions.
 Subsequently, they prognosticate the object's camera pose by establishing correspondences between the two-dimensional image and the implicit representation of the neural field, or by discerning disparities between the rendered image and the query image.
 In contradistinction to conventional matching-based methods, this approach iteratively refines the pose based on the extant three-dimensional scene representation, obviating the necessity for supplementary network training tailored to a singular target category.
 This iterative refinement culminates in heightened accuracy and efficacy within certain scenarios.
 However, its applicability is markedly circumscribed by initial conditions.
-In exigent cases, such as substantial angle deviations, accurate gradient information eludes generation through pixel disparities in the image, thereby impeding the fulfillment of the pose estimation task.
+In arduous scenarios, such as significant angular deviations, generating precise gradient information through local appearance comparisons is difficult, thereby impeding effective pose estimation.